sidesteps/blog/wrap-some-code.md

 ## Start from data

-You see how data centric clojure is.
+You see how data-centric clojure is.
 To get the fun of clojure try on this data-first mindset:

 - Clojurish way to start designing your code is by writing some data that you'll be wrapping it on.
 - Then you wrap some code around it and see how it wraps by sending it to [REPL](https://clojure.org/guides/repl/introduction) for fast feedback/insights.